Libardo1/telafinance/content/pages/99-change-log.markdown

 ### January

+* January 30, 2018 - New market data available for the <a href="/tier-one-ratio-data.html">tier one capital ratio</a>.

 * January 23, 2018 - A new page with analysis of <a href="/provision-analysis.html">charge-offs, provision, and ALLL</a> has been added.

 * January 16, 2018 - A <a href="/glossary.html">Glossary</a> has been added.